Ad1thya-R/Ad1thya-R/README.md

 - 👋 Hi, I’m @Ad1thya-R
 - 👀 I’m interested in Mathematics, Economics, Finance and Computer Science
-- 🌱 I’m currently working on a startup [PointSwitch](https://pointswitch.xyz)
+- 🌱 I’m currently working at Margin
 - 💞️ Love Data Science & Fintech
 - 📫 How to reach me: Message me on Linkedin @ www.linkedin.com/in/adithya-ravichandran/ or twitter @ad1thya_r